 2Beyond Basics is an advanced workshop designed to help the adventure practitioner acquire the requisite skills to effectively facilitate a low and high challenge course program.
 Emphasis will be on developing a deeper understanding of challenge course systems and cultivating a critical eye for safety.
 Some of the specific skills covered in this workshop are as follows: knot-tying, proper use of equipment, belay techniques, leading edge climbing, and basic rescue procedures.

-2EE 5130 Building Your RepertoireParticipants will complete 3 of the following one day workshops: Games for Any Space, No Props No Problem, Metaphors for Change, 10 Props, 100 Activities, or Teachable Moments; and complete a resource book of activities and facilitation tools that fit their professional practice.
-These workshops present a variety of experiential based activities focused on problem-solving, communication skills development, asset building and reflection.
-Participants should also gain an understanding of the foundations of experiential education and the philosophy of learning and community building through play.
+2EE 5130 Building Your RepertoireParticipants will complete 3 one-day workshops and complete a resource book of activities and facilitation tools that fit their professional practice.
+High 5 Adventure's one-day workshops present a variety of experiential-based activities focused on problem solving, communication skills development, asset building and reflection.
+Participants also gain an understanding of the foundations of experiential education and the philosophy of learning and community building through adventure initiatives.

 2This course gives teachers new perspectives, tools and techniques for recognizing the varying learning styles and needs of their students, enabling them to design lessons that better engage all of the learners in their classroom.
 In an interactive collaborative learning environment participants will explore their own learning styles, how learning style impacts outcomes, and work with peers to develop differentiated lesson plans for their classrooms.
 Teachers will gain ideas, tools and specific activities for empowering students to take more control over their learning.